nicole-numfocus/pandas-czi/proposal.md

    efficient.
 The NumPy memory model isn't well-suited to variable-width text data.

-To solve the first issue, we'll implement a new [extension type][extension-type], `StringArray`, specifically for text data.
-With `StringArray`, users will get more clearer and predictable behavior when working with text data.
-This sub-item will be considered complete when a `StringArray` is available in pandas.
+To solve the first issue, we'll implement a new [extension type][^ea-interface], `StringArray`, specifically for text data.
+With `StringArray`, users can write clearer and more correct code when working with text data.
+This sub-item will be considered complete when a `StringArray` is available in a released version of pandas.

 To solve the second issue (memory efficiency), we'll change `StringArray` to be backed by an alternative in-memory array, rather than a NumPy array of Python